History of depression: Ancient to medieval period

-In Ancient Greece, disease was thought due to an imbalance in the four basic bodily fluids, or humors.
+In ancient Greece, disease was thought due to an imbalance in the four basic bodily fluids, or humors.
 Personality types were similarly thought to be determined by the dominant humor in a particular person.
 Derived from the Ancient Greek melas, "black", and kholé, "bile", melancholia was described as a distinct disease with particular mental and physical symptoms by Hippocrates in his Aphorisms, where he characterized all "fears and despondencies, if they last a long time" as being symptomatic of the ailment.

 Aretaeus of Cappadocia later noted that sufferers were "dull or stern; dejected or unreasonably torpid, without any manifest cause".
 The humoral theory fell out of favor but was revived in Rome by Galen.
 Melancholia was a far broader concept than today's depression; prominence was given to a clustering of the symptoms of sadness, dejection, and despondency, and often fear, anger, delusions and obsessions were included.

 Physicians in the Persian and then the Muslim world developed ideas about melancholia during the Islamic Golden Age.
 Ishaq ibn Imran (d.
 908) combined the concepts of melancholia and phrenitis.
 The 11th century Persian physician Avicenna described melancholia as a depressive type of mood disorder in which the person may become suspicious and develop certain types of phobias.

 His work, The Canon of Medicine, became the standard of medical thinking in Europe alongside those of Hippocrates and Galen.
-Moral and spiritual theories also prevailed, and in the Christian environment of medieval Europe, a malaise called acedia (sloth or absence of caring) was identified, involving low spirits and lethargy typically linked to isolation.
+Moral and spiritual observations also abounded, and in the Christian environment of medieval Europe, a malaise called acedia (sloth or absence of caring) was identified, involving a tendency of the will to low spirits and lethargy typically linked to isolation.

 The seminal scholarly work of the 17th century was English scholar Robert Burton's book, The Anatomy of Melancholy, drawing on numerous theories and the author's own experiences.
 Burton suggested that melancholy could be combatted with a healthy diet, sufficient sleep, music, and "meaningful work", along with talking about the problem with a friend.